justin-m-johnson/homelab/README.md

 The use case for this documentation/project is to help people who want to be in Cybersecurity learn how to break into Cybersecurity.
 There are several avenues in which a person could perform a *Cybersecurity Role* (such as DevSecOps, SOC, GRC, Security Engineer, IT Security Specialists, etc.) and none of them are wrong, but from my experience, if you do not have a Home Lab and a Project to show case, your chances of **Breaking into Cybersecurity** are very slim.
 I hope this project will inspire those who want to break into the field, and be able to showcase what they learn.

 ## "How do I use (something like) this for a Cybersecurity Career?"
 Most resumes have a "Project" section.
-Don't post my project on there (don't even fork it to your repository and post it, it won't work).
+Don't post my project on there (don't even fork it to your repository and post it, it won't look right...
+However if you want to fork it and contribute in the future to planning and implementing - suggestion - etc., I'm open to contributions).
 Create your own GitHub, website, etc., and showcase your project on your resume under "Current Projects".
 You can even post you project on [LinkedIn](https://www.linkedin.com/in/imjustinjohnson/).

 ## Software Used